- Mass Spectrometer

 Oligomer analysis with direct MS

-The AccuTOF™ GCx, with a wide mass range and direct inlet system, can analyze samples with large molecular weights that are difficult to handle with GC.
+The AccuTOF™ GCx-plus, with a wide mass range and direct inlet system, can analyze samples with large molecular weights that are difficult to handle with GC.

 A variety of ionization and sample introduction techniques